nekonenene/git-branch-delete-merged/README.md

 # git-branch-delete-merged

-This cli app deletes local branches that have been merged **also "Squash and merge"**.
+This CLI app deletes local branches that have been merged **also "[Squash and merge](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges#squash-and-merge-your-commits)"**.

 ## Installation